 Rules of Evidence

-Can you keep this off my criminal record?
+What can I do to keep assault convictions off my criminal record?

 To begin, you should have a team of extremely experienced domestic assault defense attorneys on your side.
 Luckily, you don’t have to look any further: The Kronzek Firm is a premium-level, full-service Michigan criminal defense law firm.
 We have received many favorable results throughout Michigan and you can even read about us in Newsweek magazine!